Garden Grants are made possible by National Garden Bureau and our members, American Meadows, Corona Tools, and Sakata Seed America.

 Each year, the National Garden Bureau selects three established (meaning at least one year of programming experience) therapeutic gardens to be the recipients of a grant that will help expand or perpetuate that therapeutic garden.
-Those gardens will then compete via social media, for a first, second, and third-place prize of a financial contribution to their garden.
+Those gardens will then compete via social media, for a first, second, and third-place prize for a financial contribution to their garden.
 Those three gardens will also receive a set of Corona Gardening Tools.
+The deadline for application is July 1.

 Gardens applying must meet these criteria for therapeutic goals/qualities: